fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	Queues are also used when the order of elements is important, such as in printers, operating systems, etc. In printers, the queue is used to store the print jobs, and the order in which they are dequeued determines the order of printing.
 In operating systems, the queue is used to store the processes, and the order in which they are dequeued determines the order of execution.

 	The std::queue in C++ is implemented using a deque (double-ended queue).
 A deque is a type of queue where elements can be added or removed from both the front and the rear.
-It is implemented using arrays.
 The std::queue is a wrapper around the std::deque.

 	Queues - O(1) to access the front element, O(1) to insert an element, O(n) to delete an element